LauraWartschinski/PrivateFriendToFriend/README.md

 is definitely using the service to non-users.)

 After connecting with one peer, information about neighbours are transmitted through the system, so that neighbours of neighbours of neighbours (etc.) can be found and a Connection Overlay connection can be established.
 Right now, peers discover to everyone they discover that way.
 In a  real life implementation, it would be neccessary to have some kind of limit.

 ![example of bootstrapping](https://github.com/LauraWartschinski/PrivateFriendToFriend/blob/master/doku/bootstrap.png)

+#### the Friend Overlay ####

-Friends are user that trust each other.
+Friends are users that trust each other.
 The friend connection is symmetrical.
 Friends have to exchange their public keys over a secure channel of communication that is not provided by this network (but also not very hard).
 Friends exchange files with each other and tell friends which files they can provide.